satpalsr/sdk/examples/entity-spawn/assets/certs/README.md

 For local development self-signed certs are stored here.
-The server when GameServer.instance.webServer.enableLocalSSL();
-is used, will look for assets/certs/localhost.key and assets/certs/localhost.cert and use those for SSL.
+The server will look for assets/certs/localhost.key and assets/certs/localhost.cert and use those for localhost SSL.

 We use these self-signed certs to allow https://localhost & wss://localhost support.
 Without this, play.hytopia.com